List of trolleybus systems in the United States

-This is a list of trolleybus systems in the United States by State.
+This is a list of trolleybus systems in the United States by state.
 It includes all trolleybus systems, past and present.
 About 65 trolleybus systems have existed in the U.S. at one time or another.
-In this list, boldface type in the "location" column and blue background colored row indicates one of the five U.S. trolleybus systems still in operation.
+In this list, boldface type in the "location" column and blue background colored row indicates one of the four U.S. trolleybus systems still in operation.